Isomorphs in sheared binary Lennard-Jones glass: Transient response: Microscopic behavior

 In this subsection we consider particle-level measures of structure and dynamics properties, in particular self-diffusion and pair-structure.
 To investigate self-diffusion we plot in Fig.~\ref{fig:msd}(a) the mean squared transverse displacement (MSD) in reduced units, as a function of reduced time, for all densities along the isomorph at reduced shear rate $10^{-4}$.
 By transverse we mean that only components of displacement orthogonal to the shearing direction are included.
 The quality of the collapse is extremely good, so that it is not obvious to the eye that there are in fact ten curves plotted.
 This plot is based on data from a single run for each density, since there is sufficient averaging over particles to get good statistics for single-particle dynamics.

 Fig.~\ref{fig:msd}(b) shows the radial distribution function (RDF) for AA pairs along the same isomorph.
-The collapse here is also very good, similar to what is seen in equilibrium liquids\cite{Gnan2009}.
+The collapse here is also very good, similar to what is seen in equilibrium liquids, including the slight deviations in the second peak\cite{Gnan2009}.
+The collapse for AB pairs (see Fig.~\ref{fig:gr_abbb} in the appendix) is poorer, with about a 15\% decrease in first peak height with increasing density, but it is still consistent with previous results, given the large density change involved.
 Both the MSD and RDF are determined from configurations drawn from the steady state.
-The quality of the invariance apparent in Fig.~\ref{fig:msd} confirms that the isomorph has been determined correctly.
+The quality of the invariance apparent in Fig.~\ref{fig:msd} confirms that the isomorph has been well determined.
 The non-invariance evidenced by the failure of the peak stress to collapse seems therefore to be restricted to the transition from non-flowing to flowing states.
 This will be discussed more below.